ukoethe/ilastik-build/Readme.md

 ilastik-build
 =============

 ilastik-build downloads and compiles all dependencies needed by ilastik (and a few additional ones that are frequently needed for experimentation, such as ipython and matplotlib) and ilastik itself.
 It builds upon [BuildEM](https://github.com/janelia-flyem/buildem), Janelia Farm's build system for the FlyEM project (see there for a description of the underlying philosophy).

-It is currently restricted to 64-bit builds on Windows using Microsoft Visual Studio 2010, but will be easy to generalize for 32-bit builds with that compiler, as there are only few places where specific settings are hard-wired.
+It is currently restricted to 64-bit builds on Windows 7 or 8 using Microsoft Visual Studio 2010 or 2012, but will be easy to generalize for 32-bit builds, as there are only few places where specific settings are hard-wired.
 By merging with the corresponding scripts of the BuildEM project (and insertion of the appropriate `if` statements), it should also be easy to extend ilastik-build to Linux and Mac platforms.

 Usage
 -----

 ### Preliminaries:

-* Install MS Visual Studio 2010, git, cmake, and ActiveState perl. perl is not part of ilastik, but needed for the compilation of Qt.
+* Install MS Visual Studio 2010 or 2012, git, cmake, and ActiveState perl. perl is not part of ilastik, but needed for the compilation of Qt.
 * If you want to build scipy and scikit-learn, you must also install the MinGW 64-bit compiler suite from http://sourceforge.net/projects/mingwbuilds/files/host-windows/releases/ and the MSYS 64-bit tools from http://sourceforge.net/projects/mingw-w64/files/External%20binary%20packages%20%28Win64%20hosted%29/MSYS%20%2832-bit%29/.
 Since the MinGW download is compressed with 7-zip, you need this program as well.
 MinGW and MSYS are needed to compile Fortran source.
-* If you want to build VTK, you must also install Tcl.
 * If you want to create an .exe installer, also install NSIS.
 * Remove possibly interfering software from your `PATH` variable (e.g. an existing Python or Qt installation, the MinGW gcc compiler).